Nasdanika Graph module provides classes for visiting and processing graphs with two types of relationships between graph elements:

 Examples of graph processing:

-• Generate code from a diagram.
-Nasdanika Application Model Drawio module generates HTML sites from Drawio diagrams.
+• Generate code (HTML site) from a diagram.
 Demos:

 • Update a diagram with information from external source.
 For example, there might be a diagram of a (software) system.
 Diagram elements can be updated as follows: